Causal effect on a target population: a sensitivity analysis to handle missing covariates: Impact of a missing key covariate for a linear CATE

-Suppose one key covariate $X_{m i s}$ is observed in the observational study, but not in the RCT.
+\paragraph{Observed in observational study } Suppose one key covariate $X_{m i s}$ is observed in the observational study, but not in the RCT.
 Under Assumption~\ref{a:trans-sigma}, the asymptotic bias of any $L^1$-consistent estimator $\hat \tau_{n,m, o b s}$ is derived in Theorem~\ref{lemma:linear-gformula-unbiased}.
-The quantitative bias is informative as it depends only on the regression coefficients $\delta$, and on the shift in expectation between covariates.
-Furthermore, parts of the bias term can be estimated from the data, helping to reveal sensitivity parameters:
+The quantitative bias is informative as it depends only on the regression coefficients $\delta$, and on the shift in expectation between covariates. \modifbis{Indeed, the bias term can be decomposed as follows:}

-The covariance term $\Sigma_{m i s, o b s}\Sigma_{o b s, o b s}^{-1}$ can be estimated from the observed data, using the observational study where the necessary covariates are all observed.
-The shift for the observed set of covariates can be estimated.
-The remaining parameters, $\delta_{m i s}$ corresponding to the missing covariates in the complete linear model and $\Delta_m = \mathbb{E}[X_{m i s}] - \mathbb{E}[X_{m i s} \mid S = 1]$ are not identifiable from the observed data.
-These two parameters correspond respectively to the treatment effect modifier strength and the distributional shift importance of the missing covariates.
-They can be turned into an estimate of the bias using this explicit formulation.
-In practice, when facing the case of a variable observed only in the observational study, the procedure to follow to perform a sensitivity analysis is summarized in procedure~\ref{algo:observed-obs}.
-Simulations illustrate how these sensitivity parameters can be used, along with graphical visualization derived from \modif{sensitivity maps} (see section~\ref{sec:simulation}).
+\modifbis{Using the observational study where the necessary covariates are all observed, one can estimate the covariance term $\Sigma_{m i s, o b s}\Sigma_{o b s, o b s}^{-1}$ together with the shift for the observed set of covariates}. \modifbis{Unfortunately, }the remaining parameters $\delta_{m i s}$, corresponding to \modifbis{the coefficient of} the missing covariates in the complete linear model, and $\Delta_m = \mathbb{E}[X_{m i s}] - \mathbb{E}[X_{m i s} \mid S = 1]$ are not identifiable from the observed data.
+These two parameters correspond respectively to the strength of the treatment effect modifier and the distributional shift of the missing covariate. \modifbis{These two quantities are used as sensitivity parameters to estimate a plausible range of the bias (see Procedure~\ref{algo:observed-obs}).}

+Simulations illustrate how these sensitivity parameters can be used, along with graphical visualization derived from \modif{sensitivity maps} (see Section~\ref{sec:simulation}).